SnappyJumper/BookWyrm/README.md

 ### Base Template Messages

-* The base.html file, from which all templates inherit from, contains a place for messages.
+* The base.html file, from which all templates inherit, contains a place for messages.
 These messages are success and error messages depending on the action that a user is trying to perform.
 See some examples in the table below.

 Action | Resulting Message
 --- | ---